About ASIF

 Bulgaria

 Zhivko Yankov was elected as president for ASIF at the 2016 Council Meeting in Moscow, after spending two years as a trustee.
 He has been Chairman of the Bulgarian Ankylosing Spondylitis Association since 2009.
 He was the representative for Bulgaria in PARE, founding member of Bulgarian organisation for patients of rheumatic diseases and AGORA – the international body representing rheumatic organisations in southern Europe.
-Zhivko has a master’s degree in engineering and computer CAD/CAM design.
-He is currently studying for a master’s degree in psychology.
+Zhivko has a master’s degree in engineering and computer CAD/CAM design, as well as a master’s degree in psychology.
 In his spare time Zhivko likes travelling and hiking.
 His dream is for scientists to find a cure for axial spondyloarthritis.
 He is a strong believer that communication is the best cure for everything and everyone.

 Secretary ANDRI PHOKA CyprusSecretary